Thirty-six Views of Fuji from the Eastern Capital

 c.
 1843

+Tokyo (then called Edo) was the Eastern Capital, where the shogun lived.
+The emperor lived in Kyoto, the Western Capital.
 In spite of the series title, only these five designs are known.
 This series is listed as number 9 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
 The prints are each about 10 by 14 inches (25 by 36 centimeters), a size known as ôban.

-Distant view of Mount Fuji from the Shôheizaka Slope
+Distant view from Shôhe Slope (昌平坂 遠景)

 Schaap: 21.1